dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the Karavi Topology image lives.
 See [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology) for more details.

-__Note:__ The topology service must be deployed successfully to proceed further.
+__Note:__ The topology service must be deployed first.
+Once the topology service has been deployed, you can proceed to deploying/configuring the required components below.

 ## Required Components